cfpb/macropolo/README.md

 **`keyword_arguments`** is an object containing key/value arguments to pass to the macro if it requires keyword arguments.
 This is optional.

+**`context`** is an object containing names of context variables to add to the template's context and values to assign to those variables.

 **`filters`** is an object that is used to mock template system filters.
 It contains the name of the filter to be mocked and the value that should